stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

             "PrivateIpAddress": "172.16.130.153",
      -------------------------------------------------------------
 ````
-​

 Now we launched 3 instances with the respective security groups.
-To confirm the same, I am going to describe to the instances to display the instance ID, Availability Zone, and the value of the Name tag for instances that have a tag with the name tag-key, in table format.
+To confirm the same, I am going to `describe to the instances to display the instance ID, Availability Zone, and the value of the Name tag for instances that have a tag with the name tag-key, in table format.`
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 describe-instances  --filters Name=tag-key,Values=Name --query 'Reservations[*].Instances[*].{Instance:InstanceId,AZ:Placement.AvailabilityZone,Name:Tags[?Key==`Name`]|[0].Value}' --output table
 ----------------------------------------------------------